 To answer this question we firstly need to break it down into two.
 The first question is really whether online therapy can be as effective as its older, traditional face to face sibling.
 The truth is that all forms of therapy and counseling can be both transformational and beneficial.
-It ultimately -it comes down to finding the right therapist and fully engaging in the process.
+It ultimately comes down to finding the right therapist and fully engaging in the process.

-As for whether Christian therapy is effective, well the booming demand for it testifies that it absolutely does.
+As for whether Christian therapy is effective, the booming demand for it testifies that it absolutely is.
 Remember that all qualified therapists are fully trained in modern therapy techniques and bound by professional standards.
 Being versed in the scriptures and sharing a faith with a patient, also helps to build rapport and trust – two of the most important ingredients for a successful therapy experience.

 By now you will hopefully know whether Christian therapy is right for you.
 Remember, even if you are deeply religious yourself, this does not necessarily mean that your therapist needs to be – that is a decision that only you can make.
 You can see all therapy platforms we review and get an idea how faith these based counseling sites stack up against industry leaders such as BetterHelp or Talkspace.

-However, if you do decide to begin online Christian therapy, then why not take a moment to remember the pros and cons of each provider we have covered before you decide which one to use:
+However, if you do decide to begin online Christian therapy, then why not take a moment to remember the pros and cons of each provider I have covered before you decide which one to use:

 Even though Faithful Counseling offer an excellent all round package, their spiritual credentials may be more of a mixed bag, and they don’t offer face to face sessions.
 Cornerstone is a good option for those who prefer face to face therapy, but are not available outside of Colorado and maybe not ideal for anybody with progressive worldviews.
 Chatnow and CToD are both excellent options for anybody happy with text-chat type support that is strongly rooted in faith.